-Even today, the legends surrounding the little ship's goblin are still told in many variations:
+Even today, the legends surrounding the ship's hobgoblin are still told in many variations:

-As a good ghost, the "Klabautermann" (ship's cobold) helps the captain with fabulous seafaring skills in storms or shallows, supports the sailors in their heavy daily tasks and draws the ship carpenter's attention to damaged areas by knocking or hammering at night.
+As a good ghost, the "Klabautermann" (the ship's hobgoblin) helps the captain with enviable seafaring skills in storms or shallows, supports the sailors in their heavy daily tasks and draws the ship carpenter's attention to damaged areas by knocking or hammering at night.
 But he also likes to be a joker.
 He is said to have helped many a lazy man with kicks and knocks.
 Whoever annoys him will feel his anger.

-When he knocks, he stays - when he is planing, he goes ", the sailors of earlier times have told themselves.
+When he knocks, he stays - when he is planing, he leaves ", the sailors of earlier times have told themselves.

 In our modern world, they seem to have found a far less fabulous explanation for this: